Mayor Lori Lightfoot’s earlier curfew for teens enacted by a skeptical Chicago City Council

 City Council’s discussion on crime is due to continue later Wednesday afternoon, when aldermen have scheduled a special hearing over summer safety featuring Chicago police Superintendent David Brown, Chicago Park District head Rosa Escareno and Chicago Public Schools CEO Pedro Martinez.

-Also Wednesday, Southwest Side Ald.
-Matt O’Shea, 19th, introduced a law providing cops with incentives to keep working for the department.
+Also Wednesday, Southwest Side Alderman Matt O’Shea introduced a law providing cops with incentives to keep working for the department.
 The move comes as police staffing continues shrinking.

 New and first-time homebuyers would receive $10,000 in down payment assistance that would be offered interest free, according to the proposal.
 The city would also pay out a $10,000 signing bonus to veteran cops who transfer into Chicago.